-FMCSA statistics indicate that a significant number of drivers with DACH violations (prohibited status) are not being identified during CMV enforcement activities.
-Currently, there is no state specific data to gauge our efforts to combat this trend.
+FMCSA statistics indicate that a significant number of drivers with DACH violations (prohibited status) are not being identified during CMV enforcement activities, however the catch rate has increase within the past FFY.
+C

-Projected Goals for FY 2020 - 2022:
+Projected Goals for FY 2023 - 2025:

 Enter performance goal.